-A new kind of show about a new kind of politics.
+—a new kind of show for a new kind of politics

 Forget left vs right.